scolladon/sfdx-git-delta/README.md

 - [fast-xml-parser](https://github.com/NaturalIntelligence/fast-xml-parser) - Validate XML, Parse XML to JS/JSON and vise versa, or parse XML to Nimn rapidly without C/C++ based libraries and no callback
 - [fs-extra](https://github.com/jprichardson/node-fs-extra) - Node.js: extra methods for the fs object like copy(), remove(), mkdirs().
 - [ignore](https://github.com/kaelzhang/node-ignore#readme) - is a manager, filter and parser which implemented in pure JavaScript according to the .gitignore spec 2.22.1.
-- [xmlbuilder](https://github.com/oozcitak/xmlbuilder-js) - An XML builder for node.js similar to java-xmlbuilder.
+- [xmlbuilder2](https://github.com/oozcitak/xmlbuilder2) - An XML builder for node.js.
 - [micromatch](https://github.com/micromatch/micromatch) - a file glob matcher utility

 ## Versioning